ARTICLE 1 Name

 - Appoint members to fill vacancies in the officer and regional director positions with approval of the Executive Board.

 - Appoint sufficient Tellers for the Annual elections.

-- Shall become a member of the Executive Committee and Chair of the Nominating
+- Shall become a member of the Executive Board and become Chair of the Nominating

 Section 4.3 Vice-President shall be known as the President-Elect.